tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - A secret value
 - A purpose value indicating the specific value being generated
-- The length of the key
+- The length of the key being generated

 The traffic keying material is generated from an input traffic secret value using: